LBRY: Company

-LBRY, Inc. also maintains their own cryptocurrency, "LBRY credits" (LBC), which they use as a part of a digital store they have built based on the LBRY blockchain.
-Using this currency, creators can charge viewers to stream their content or earn tips.
-Users of the platform earn LBC through using the platform and inviting others to it.
-On March 29, 2021, the U.S. Securities and Exchange Commission (SEC) charged LBRY, Inc. with selling unregistered digital asset securities.
+LBRY, Inc. maintained their own cryptocurrency, "LBRY credits" (LBC), which they used as a part of a digital store they built on the LBRY blockchain.
+Using this currency, creators could charge viewers to stream their content or earn tips.
+Users of the platform earned LBC by using the platform and inviting others to it.
+On March 29, 2021, the SEC charged LBRY, Inc. with selling unregistered digital asset securities.
 The SEC alleged that LBRY, Inc. had sold LBRY credits (LBC) to fund their work without registering them with the SEC as a security, a violation of securities laws.
 In response, LBRY's CEO began a public relations campaign to gather support among blockchain and cryptocurrency enthusiasts, and to argue that the SEC had mislabeled LBC as a security.
 On November 7, 2022, the SEC won the lawsuit when Judge Paul Barbadoro of the United States District Court for the District of New Hampshire granted the SEC's motion for summary judgment.
+Although the SEC initially sought a $22 million fine, they later revised the request to $111,614, citing LBRY's "lack of funds and near-defunct status".
+In July 2023, the judge imposed the fine, and LBRY announced they would be closing.